saulnunezgarcia/Applications-of-Attosecond-pulses-ELI-lab-practice-/README.md

 *Estimate the divergence of the IR beam

 To run the code, it is necessary to specify the direction of the images 'Task11_holey_mirror.png', 'Task13_nofilter.png','Task13_Mgfilter.png', 'Task13_Tefilter.png' and all the .txt

+The PDF file is a lab report to show the results and analysis of the data